Seteco/Somorrostro/statsd.md

 statsd is a system to collect data from any application.
 Applications are sending metrics to it, usually via non-blocking UDP communication, and statsd servers collect these metrics, perform a few simple calculations on them and push them to backend time-series databases.

-There is a plethora of client libraries for embedding statsd metrics to any application framework.
+There is a [plethora of client libraries](https://github.com/etsy/statsd/wiki#client-implementations) for embedding statsd metrics to any application framework.
 This makes statsd quite popular for custom application metrics.

 ## netdata statsd

 netdata is a fully featured statsd server.
 It can collect statsd formatted metrics, visualize them on its dashboards, stream them to other netdata servers or archive them to backend time-series databases.

-netdata statsd is inside netdata (an internal plugin, running inside the netdata daemon), it is configured via `netdata.conf` and by-default listens on standard statsd ports (tcp and udp 8125 - yes, netdata statsd server supports both tcp ad udp at the same time).
+netdata statsd is inside netdata (an internal plugin, running inside the netdata daemon), it is configured via `netdata.conf` and by-default listens on standard statsd ports (tcp and udp 8125 - yes, netdata statsd server supports both tcp and udp at the same time).

 Since statsd is embedded in netdata, it means you now have a statsd server embedded on all your servers.
-So, the application can send their metrics on port 8125 on localhost.
-This provides a distributed statsd implementation, without any single point of failure.
+So, the application can send its metrics to `localhost:8125`.
+This provides a distributed statsd implementation.

 netdata statsd is fast.
-It can collect more than **1.000.000 metrics per second** on modern hardware, using 1 CPU core (yes, it is single threaded - actually double-threaded, one thread collects metrics, another one updates the charts from the collected data).
+It can collect more than **1.200.000 metrics per second** on modern hardware, more than **200Mbps of sustained statsd traffic**, using 1 CPU core (yes, it is single threaded - actually double-threaded, one thread collects metrics, another one updates the charts from the collected data).

 ## metrics supported by netdata